lytics/retry/README.md

 if err != nil {
 	// The error is not nil, so all retries failed.
 } else {
-	// The error is nil, so one successed.
+	// The error is nil, so one succeeded.
 }
 ```